-In most cases, we calculate a fine based on a firm's annual domestic turnover or an individual's annual income from legal work.
-However, there will be some circumstances where this approach is not appropriate.
-This may be the case if the firm or individual has significant financial means beyond their domestic turnover or income.
-For example, an individual solicitor might have a small income from their legal work but own other non-legal businesses that generate significant income.
+Fines based on metrics other than annual domestic turnover or annual income from legal work individual solicitor might have a small income from their legal work but own other non-legal businesses that generate significant income.
 Or, they might have previously had a high income from their legal work but no longer be in practice.
 Moreover, a firm might have a large global presence but a small turnover in England and Wales.
 In these scenarios, a fine based solely on domestic turnover or legal work income, even with the introduction of minimum fines, might not provide a credible deterrent or uphold public trust and confidence in the solicitors' profession.